ShayanTalaei/StorySage/docs/design.md

 - `biography`: Manages the creation and organization of the final autobiography
 - `memory_bank`: Storage system for user memories and experiences
-- `session_note`: Maintains detailed records of each interview session
+- `session_agenda`: Maintains detailed records of each interview session

 ### 3. Core Utils